There’s a bright spot for brands in Snapchat’s gloomy earnings report

 “This product will be made for public entities–from public figures to local businesses to charitable causes–that want to use our platform to organically reach an audience beyond friends and family,” Snap’s chief strategy officer Imran Khan said.
 The product, he wrote, will make it “easier to manage a public profile, create and distribute content, understand audience insights, and, ultimately, advertise with us.”

 Snap has already recruited a number of brands and creators to test-drive Snap Pro–but the jury’s still out on whether updates like this one can entice creators who’ve decamped to Instagram, or otherwise turn the company’s numbers around.
-In today’s Q1 earnings report, the company said it just saw its slowest-ever growth rate, shrinking revenue per user, and growing losses.
+In Tuesday’s Q1 earnings report, the company said it just saw its slowest-ever growth rate, shrinking revenue per user, and growing losses.
 The market hasn’t responded well: The company’s stock was already down more than 16% in after-hours trading.